US Judge Rejects Suit Over Face Scanning for Video Game

 Two athletes whose images were scanned for a video game have been bounced from court on their claim that the game maker violated a law protecting biometric information.
 From a report: Brother-and-sister video basketball players Ricardo and Vanessa Vigil were leading a class action that claimed Take-Two Interactive, which manufactured the NBA 2K15 game, ran afoul of an Illinois law that governs biometric identifiers such as retina or iris scans, fingerprints, voiceprints, or scans of hand and face geometry.
 The Vigils agreed to have their faces scanned to create digital avatars for NBA 2K15, but said they didn't know their images would be available in unencrypted form online.
 They tried to hold Take-Two liable under the Illinois Biometric Information Privacy Act (BIPA) in Vigil v.
 Take-Two Interactive Software, 15-cv-8211.
 Judge John Koetl of the Southern District of New York dismissed the proposed class action suit filed by brother and sister Ricardo and Vanessa Vigil, saying the plaintiffs didn't show "concrete" harm from the way the gaming company stores and uses their biometric data.

+For the console players?
+Yeah, no. They most likely have pre-baked meshes to work with (to account for different-but-common facial shapes), and slap a texture on one made from a photograph.
+That's even more useless as a biometric base...

-Here's the full text of the article (Score:3)
+Here's the full text of the article (Score:5, Informative)

 Mark Hamblett, New York Law Journal